mwherman2000/neo-windocs/windocs/neo-charm/README.md

 Figure 1.
 Sukhoi SuperJet Full Flight Simulator [credit: [Wikipedia](https://en.wikipedia.org/wiki/Full_flight_simulator#/media/File:SSJ100_FFS_1_(9318513805).jpg)]

-In a simulator cockpit, the pilot is manipulating the controls (foot pedals, switches and knobs as well as the control column) and the simulator, in turn, receives those stimuli and causes multiple subsystems to respond and create an illusion that you are controlling a sophisticated aircraft.
+In a flight simulator cockpit, the pilot is manipulating the controls (foot pedals, switches and knobs as well as the control column) and the simulator, in turn, receives those stimuli and causes multiple subsystems to respond and create an illusion that you are controlling a sophisticated aircraft.
 The subsystems responsible for creating these illusions include visual displays, audio cues and sound effects, hydraulic actuators, dials and other instruments.

 A NEO smart contract running in the NEO VM is like the pilot in control of the flight simulator.
 The smart contract is performing various calculations and calling various virtual machine APIs to accomplish the smart contract's purpose and goals.
 In response to these API calls, the VM is interacting with its various susbsystems (just like the flight simulator).
 In the case of the NEO VM, these subsystems include:
 * Account management